 Our Mobile Clinics bring medical assistance where it is needed most.

-Started Clinical Activities: April 2011
+Start of Clinical Activities: April 2011

-Facilities: General medicine, Medication, Socio-medical assistance.
+Facilities: General Medicine, Medication, Socio-Medical Assistance.

 Previous Areas of Intervention: Apulia, Emilia Romagna, Sicily, Campania, Basilicata, Calabria, Lombardy.